Skip to content

 If your deployment needs multi-tenant access, remote use, or per-request authentication, do not run v0.1 of stringd.
 These are planned for v0.2 as an explicit protocol extension.

-A user is the top-level identity.
-Each user has a home directory (user.home) and an optional allowlist of additional accessible paths.
-Users are registered via POST /users and persist across daemon restarts in ${STRINGD_DATA_DIR}/users.json (default: .stringd/users.json in the daemon’s working directory).
+An agent is the top-level identity.
+Each agent has a home directory (agent.home) and an optional allowlist of additional accessible paths.
+Agents are registered via POST /agents and persist across daemon restarts in ${STRING_DATA_DIR}/agents.json (default: ~/.string/daemon/agents.json).

 A topic is the unit of session scope.
-A topic has the form type:name where type is one of file, app, web, or bash.
-Optional third segment for app config: app:weather:korea.
-A topic belongs to a user.
+A topic is either a bare name — a free-form tab (e.g. main, docs) — or canonical: app:name[:config] (e.g. app:weather:korea) or bash:name (e.g. bash:dev).
+The bare names app, bash, tool, event, system, and agent are reserved as hub aggregators.
+A topic belongs to an agent.
 The runtime maintains per-topic state (current document, variables, history, bash PTY if applicable).

 A command is a single /open, /act, /nav, /info, /set, /edit, etc. invocation.
 Commands execute in a topic’s context.
 A client sends one command per POST /exec call; the daemon responds with a Server-Sent Events (SSE) stream containing a head event, a content event, and a done event.

-All requests that operate on user data must include the user ID header:
+All requests that operate on agent data must include the agent ID header:

-Endpoints that do not require a user (/users, /health, /shutdown) ignore this header if present.
+Endpoints that do not require an agent (/agents, /health, /shutdown) ignore this header if present.

-All request bodies, where present, MUST be Content-Type: application/json.
+All request bodies, where present, MUST be Content-Type: application/json, except POST /webhook/:token, which accepts text.

 All error responses are JSON: { "error": "<human-readable reason>" } with an appropriate HTTP status.
 Some errors include a machine-readable code field: { "error": "QUEUE_FULL", "message": "..." }.